 In the heart of Mumbai, where the city meets the sea, Marine Drive stands as a testament to the city’s allure.
 Day or night, it beckons with its breathtaking views and vibrant surroundings, earning its reputation as the Queen’s Necklace – a jewel in Mumbai’s crown.

 Chhatrapati Shivaji Maharaj Vastu Sangrahalaya: Museum of Art and History

-The Chhatrapati Shivaji Maharaj Vastu Sangrahalaya, previously known as the Prince of Wales Museum, is a must-see destination for art and history lovers.
-The museum, located in the heart of the city, is one of the most important cultural institutions in India.
+The Chhatrapati Shivaji Maharaj Vastu Sangrahalaya, once known as the Prince of Wales Museum, is a must-visit for folks who love art and history.
+Tucked in the middle of the city, this museum is like a treasure chest of cool stuff from India’s past.